sleepychloe/Piscine_rush00/README.md

 rush03.c\
 rush04.c

-There are explanations of all step I did in the "rush00.txt".
+There are explanations of all step I did in the "rush00_en.txt" and "rush00_fr".\
+French version might include wrong sentences, so I recommend that reading English version.